Transforming schools with biophilic design: where education and nature meet

-The Italian pedagogue and teacher Loris Malaguzzi believed that the educational process is based on three fundamental educators: teachers, peers and the school environment, which he called the “THIRD EDUCATOR”.
-Malaguzzi emphasized the crucial role of the physical environment, highlighting how the quality of spaces directly influences the quality of learning.
+The Italian pedagogue and teacher Loris Malaguzzi argued that the educational process was based on three fundamental educators: the teachers, the peers, and the school environment, which he called the “THIRD EDUCATOR.”
+Malaguzzi emphasized the importance of the physical environment, highlighting how the quality of spaces directly influences the quality of learning.
+According to his vision, the school environment should be designed and organized in such a way as to make children, young people, and educators feel comfortable, creating the ideal conditions for shared growth and learning.

-School buildings are much more than just places where knowledge is transmitted: they are environments that profoundly influence the psychophysical well-being, creativity and concentration of young people.
-Every day, millions of students spend many hours in bare classrooms, often characterised by dated design that pays little attention to important issues such as adequate lighting, both natural and artificial, acoustic comfort, air quality and many other fundamental aspects.
+School buildings are much more than simple places where knowledge is transmitted: they are environments that profoundly influence the psychological and physical well-being, creativity, and concentration capacity of young people.
+Every day, millions of students spend many hours in bare classrooms, often characterized by outdated designs that pay little attention to important issues such as adequate lighting, both natural and artificial, acoustic comfort, air quality, and many other fundamental aspects.
+These environments, often dominated by cold and artificial materials, risk being perceived as alienating, reducing student motivation and engagement.

-Today's schools face numerous challenges, including rising stress among students and teachers, a growing mental health crisis, and uninspiring environments.
-Several studies have shown that the quality of spaces directly impacts academic performance: poorly lit or noisy classrooms reduce the ability to concentrate, while comfortable environments improve learning and overall mental and physical well-being.
+It is now evident that school space design should not be limited to meeting basic functional requirements but must evolve towards a more ambitious and regenerative approach capable of meeting the physical, emotional, and cognitive needs of those who experience them daily.
+Today’s schools must face numerous challenges, including increased stress among students and teachers, a growing mental health crisis, and unstimulating environments.
+Various studies have shown that the quality of spaces directly impacts academic performance: poorly lit or noisy classrooms reduce concentration, while comfortable environments improve learning and overall psychological and physical well-being.
+In such a critical educational context, it is clear that space design is not a detail but a strategic component.
+Biophilic Design offers an innovative and practical perspective to address these issues.

-The applied science of biophilic design plays a crucial role in these contexts, as experimental studies have shown that integrating natural elements into educational spaces can significantly improve students' ability to concentrate and reduce perceived stress levels.
+Today, more than ever, it is essential to transform school buildings into spaces that inspire and nurture, creating environments that promote socialization, well-being, curiosity, and connection with the natural world for students, teachers, and school staff.
+The applied science of biophilic design plays a crucial role in these contexts, as experimental studies have shown that integrating natural elements into educational spaces can significantly improve students’ concentration and reduce perceived stress levels.

-The progressive loss of contact with Nature, widespread among young people with potentially serious consequences, also known as “Nature Deficit Disorder (Louv , 2005), is associated with several physiological and behavioral problems.
-Schools, with their physical environments, can become a point of connection between young people and the natural world, promoting experiences that stimulate the senses and strengthen the bond with the local ecosystem.
+The progressive loss of contact with Nature, widespread among young people with potentially serious consequences, also known as “Nature Deficit Disorder,” in Italian “disturbo da carenza di Natura” (Louv, 2005), is associated with various physiological and behavioral problems.
+Schools, with their physical environments, can become a point of connection between young people and the natural world, fostering experiences that stimulate the senses and strengthen the bond with the local ecosystem.
+To create these opportunities, it is essential to offer environments that encourage interaction with natural elements both indoors and during outdoor education activities.

 • Improved concentration and performance: natural environments stimulate attention and reduce mental fatigue